 To Knight’s point, the campaign generated a polarizing response that most brands avoid.
 It inspired many people to buy Nike shoes, while others burned them.
 Indeed, there was staunch criticism of the company’s campaign, with viral videos showing customers destroying Nike products and a Maine Republican calling on the electorate to forego the company for one of its competitors.
 And yet, despite the negative publicity, sales have increased by 31% since the campaign went live, proving that Nike not only understands its brand image, but how it can actively manage its image to authentically live its brand mission, connect with consumers and boost its business.

 Successfully managing your brand identity requires continuously measuring and evaluating your business’ brand health to ensure that you stay in front of your competitor’s with a positive brand image in the eyes of your current customers and potential audience.

 There are six key elements to implementing effective brand management, each of which requires you to answer specific questions about your company, your customers and the market you operate in:

 Managing these six elements will arm you with the insight you need to set up an effective brand management strategy.
 But insight alone isn’t enough to make your brand a success in today’s marketing landscape.
 You need to turn insight into action and use data to make educated decisions about your brand that will help you withstand the negative and capitalize on the positive.
-To find out more about how you can create clarity out of the chaos and gain a better understanding of your brand identity in the eyes of your audience, read our guide “Six Key Elements to Managing a Successful Brand.”
+To find out more about how you can create clarity out of the chaos and gain a better understanding of your brand identity in the eyes of your audience, read our white paper “How to Inspire Mad Love for Your Brand.”